izaakm/workshop-project-organization/slides/02-simple-example.md

 - aka `reports`

 <!-- [TODO] Does it make sense to think of this as a 'lab notebook'? -->

 # Top-level directories
-## Documentation: `doc(s)`

-- This is where you keep detailed docs that explain this project.
-- Most programming languages have packages for building docs automatically from code.
-- Maybe unnecessary depending on the scale of the projet.
-E.g., all documentation might reasonably fit into the main `README`.

-# Top-level directories
 ## Results: `results`